-You don’t want to use the Sesame Oil for sautéing the onions, as it will burn and you won’t get that nice Sesame flavor in your finished product.
+You don’t want to use the Pure Sesame Oil for sautéing the onions, as it will burn and you won’t get that nice Sesame flavor in your finished product.
 Toasted Sesame Oil is used after the food is cooked and adds extra flavoring.

 Remove the cover from the pan of rice and fluff.
 Pressure Cooker Perfectly Cooked Pot In Pot Rice.
 Your entire dinner has now been cooked in one pot, in under 15 minutes.